 The only assembly is to screw on the Upholstered Resin plastic arms.
 Six Allen wrench bolts with washers are supplied.
 Each side has the female hardware already inserted, all you have to do is screw them in.
 The screws have a dab of Teflon coating to help secure it once in.
 The arms are marked L/R; facing the side with the recessed hole to the outward ensures the arms can only be put on the right way.

 The chair is comfy but we wouldn’t call it plush.
 It’s more like a car seat or waiting room chair.
-It is a little deep for smaller kids (8 year olds as a reference point), but it accommodates up to an avg 6′ male without a problem.
+It is a little deep for smaller kids (8 year olds as a reference point), but it accommodates up to a 6′ male of avg weight without a problem.

 We have two of these X Rocker 2.1 BT Floor Rocker chairs side by side.
 There are some imperfections in the upholstery and would appear to indicate that it is hand done.
 One of the chairs the upholstery doesn’t quite stretch exactly so that all the lines are symmetrical and follow the contour of the frame.
 The see through hole in the chair back where the mesh and exterior material meet is not consistent.